 The Big Picture

-As personal trainers, we’re most familiar with the global muscles of the back such as the lats, traps, levator scapulae and rhomboids.
-These are known as the superficial extrinsic muscles of the back, and are truly responsible for motions of the shoulder and the scapulae.
+Fit pros are most familiar with the global muscles of the back such as the lats, traps, levator scapulae, and rhomboids.
+These are known as the superficial extrinsic muscles of the back and are truly responsible for motions of the shoulder and the scapulae.

 The Intrinsic Muscles of the Back Explained